 All of Neasden’s older houses were demolished between the wars – except for the Grange – and the Spotted Dog was rebuilt in mock-Tudor style.

 A number of houses were sacrificed to the enlargement of the North Circular in 1973, which blighted the shopping centre.
 Superstores and retail warehouses have since clustered around the road in the southern part of the district.

 In 1995 the far south-west corner of Neasden (down by the Google logo on the map below) became the unlikely home of the biggest Hindu temple outside India: the Shri Swaminarayan Mandir.

-Until 2004 The Grange housed the borough’s museum and archive, which has since moved to a purpose-built home in Willesden Green.
-The Grange has become a business incubation unit.
+Until 2004 the Grange housed the borough’s museum and archive, which has since moved to a purpose-built home in Willesden Green.

 The model-turned-actress Twiggy came from Neasden.

 In the 1960s and 70s the satirical magazine Private Eye picked on Neasden as a stereotypically bland address for ‘nobodies’ like Sid and Doris Bonkers, who frequently constituted the entire crowd at the home games of (the non-existent) Neasden FC.